 As you keep using the same framework, your decision-making starts to turn into an automatic process that you will run for every decision.
 You won’t need this heavy process for your trivial decisions, but it is good to use it for more complex and important decisions to make sure you consider all the necessary facts and perspectives.
 The decision-making is really a skill that gets better once you know the basics and it improves with the experience.

 Action: Check your decision-making process

 Your personal decision-making process has been probably well established already, whether you know about it not.
 Check your current process against the one above and see if you are missing anything.
 Make adjustments if needed, and write down your process, so you can check it whenever you encounter a significant decision.

 No decision is also a decision – and usually a bad one.

 Whenever you avoid making a decision or delay it with no reason, you are actually making a decision.
 It is just a decision to give up your power to decide and to avoid the responsibility.
 You will just take a passive role and watch how the things will play out.
 I talk about ownership in this book, and part of it is owning your decisions: Making them, and living with them.

 Not making decisions is avoiding responsibility and accepting the mentality of a victim who is not in control of his actions and outcomes, and this is exactly opposite to the mindset that this book promotes.
 Lack of career success and achievements in life is often caused just by a missing decision to make things happen and then committing to the decision.
 So, when a decision needs to be made, and you have the facts to make it, just make it and commit to it.

-Different people, different decision-making
+Different people, different decision-making process and skills

 It is also good to understand that different people have different tendencies on their decision-making.
 Some rely more on their gut and like to pull out fast decisions based on their hunches.
 Some rely only on the facts, and will not make important decisions until they have exhausted all the resources for gathering data and making analysis.
 The effective decision maker can balance between these two and choose the right mix for each decision he is faced with.